bronfman/incubator-cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 - [BlackBerry Smartphone](https://developer.blackberry.com/html5/documentation/run_your_app_on_smartphone_sim_1876976_11.html)

 - Open the project.properties file with your favorite editor and customize the following properties.

-    - BlackBerry 10
+BlackBerry 10
 - `qnx.sim.ip`
 - `qnx.sim.password`

-    - Playbook
-        - `playbook.sim.ip` : IP address of simulator obtained when placing the simulator in developer mode through simulator security settings.
+- Note: IP address of simulator obtained when placing the simulator in developer mode through simulator security settings.
+Simulator password can be set through simulator security settings.

+Playbook
+- `playbook.sim.ip` :
+- `playbook.sim.password`
-        - `playbook.sim.password` : Simulator password which can be set through simulator security settings.
+- Note: IP address of simulator obtained when placing the simulator in developer mode through simulator security settings.
+Simulator password can be set through simulator security settings.

 - Smartphone (Optional)
+- `blackberry.sim.dir`
+- `blackberry.sim.bin`
-        - `blackberry.sim.dir` : Path to directory containing simulator.
-On windows file separator '\' must be escaped '\\\'.
+- Note: On windows file separator '\' must be escaped when specifying directories.
+For example `C:\\Program Files\\BlackBerry\\Simulator`.
-        - `blackberry.sim.bin` : Name of the simulator executable in the specified directory.

-- While in your project directory, in command prompt/terminal type `ant target load-simulator`.
+While in your project directory, in command prompt/terminal type `ant target load-simulator`.
 Replace `target` with either `qnx`, `playbook`, or `blackberry`.
 Note, for BlackBerry 10 and PlayBook, the simulator virtual image must already be started.
+For example...

+BlackBerry 10 (QNX)
+`ant qnx load-simulator`

+BlackBerry PlayBook
+`ant playbook load-simulator`

+BlackBerry Smartphone (OS5-7)
+`ant blackberry load-simulator`

 - The application will be installed to the homescreen of the simulator.
 Note, on BlackBerry OS 5 the application is installed in the Downloads folder.